sshshao/sshshao.github.io/projects.md

 <br><br>

 ### Memory Allocator
 This is a Dynamic Memory Allocator for Unix Systems written in C, using fixed-size block allocation with "first fit" algorithm.
 An explicit free list is used to store all the free blocks in the memory.
-Functions such as malloc, free and realloc is supported.
+Supports *malloc()*, *free()* and *realloc()* functions.

 <br><br>